 Player 1 (red) shuffles the deck of cards and deals them out face-up to form a 4x4 grid.
 Each player places their pawns on their own starting joker card.
 Red begins on the red joker, and blue begins on the black joker.

 Red goes first.
 The number of spaces you must move is determined by the number on your starting card .
 A starting card is the card on which you begin your turn.
-On your first turn, your starting card is a joker .
+On your first turn, your starting card is a joker which allows you to move one space.

 From your second turn on, you must move a number of spaces equal to your starting card’s number.
 If your starting card is a 2, you must move two spaces.
 If it is a 4, you must move four spaces and so on.